eProsima/Micro-XRCE-DDS-docs/docs/quickstart.rst

 .. code-block:: C

-    ClientState* state = new_udp_client_state(4096, 2019, 2020);
+    ClientState* state = new_udp_client_state(4096, "127.0.0.1", 2019, 2020);

-If the client state creation finished successfully you will get a valid pointer otherwise the pointer will be NULL.
+If the Client state creation finished successfully you will get a valid pointer otherwise the pointer will be NULL.

 First Agent Operation
 ^^^^^^^^^^^^^^^^^^^^^

-For starting a communication with the Agent you need to let It know about your new Client.
-You can do this using Create Client operation.
+For starting a communication with the Agent you need to let it know about your new Client.
+You can do this using Create Client Operation.

 All the Operations you send to the Agent will be replied over a callback you must implement: